vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^32]:
-sometimes called drunken walk, de- picted as meandering paths in Figure 13.4
+sometimes called drunken walk, depicted as meandering paths in Figure 13.4

 [^33]:... red arrow in Figure 13.4